-There is no better way to take in the astounding Patagonian landscape than in a heated, full-sized pool with panoramic views of Torres del Pain National Park.
+There is no better way to take in the astounding Patagonian landscape than in a heated, full-sized pool with panoramic views of Torres del Paine National Park.
 At the luxurious-yet-rustic Tierra Patagonia, evenings are spent doing just that.

 Set on 30 acres of wildlife conservancy overlooking Lake Pichola, the Udaivilas epitomizes the splendor and romance of Rajasthan.
 The two main pools are the resort’s aesthetic highlight, and guests should not miss an opportunity to dine poolside with live music at dinner.